rezonence/full-stack-challenge/README.md

 ## Previewing changes
 1. Start the demo in dev mode using: `yarn start`
-2. Browse to the link shown in the console or the URL displayed by your Github Codespace
+2. Browse to the link shown in the console or the URL displayed by your Gitpod or Github Codespace
-3. Make sure that the forwarded port is [public](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace#sharing-a-port) if you're using Github Codespaces to allow the QR code link to work on another device
+3. Make sure that the forwarded port is [public] if you're using [Github Codespaces](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace#sharing-a-port) or [Gitpod](https://www.gitpod.io/docs/config-ports) to allow the QR code link to work on another device
 4. Scanning the QR code in this scenario will only work via Github Codespaces (or if you set up an alternative tunnel via e.g. [ngrok](https://ngrok.com/))
 5. You can open the voting link in a private window if you need to submit a fresh vote
 6. You'll need to re-deploy the backend to observe any changes to it using `yarn deploy`